inaimathi/langnostic/drafts/turing-test.md

           (rand-nth AIs))))))
 ```

-I don't think I named `check-speaker` well, but the point here is that it hits `chatGPT` with a request to review the conversation so far, and then decide which of the AIs should be called for input.
+I don't think I named `check-speaker` well, but the point here is that it hits `ai/chat` with a request to review the conversation so far, and then decide which of the AIs should be called for input.
 This works _about_ as well as you'd imagine.

 ```
 clj-turing-test.core> (let [AIs (->> tt :contestants (filter (fn [[k v]] (= (:type v) :ai))) (map first))